 college of easter idaho cyber summer camp

-Industrial Cybersecurity Community of Practice
+Industrial Cybersecurity Community Of Practice

 The community of practice (COP) brings together professionals focused on industrial cybersecurity (ICS) education, training and workforce development efforts throughout government, academia, and industry.
 The foundation of the group leverages INL’s existing ICS experience, research and training to: